 Surgical removal of the breast to treat breast cancer.
 This is also used as a risk-reducing option for patients with a high risk of breast cancer based on personal or family history.

 A mastectomy is removal of the breast tissue.
 It is often combined with a sentinel node biopsy which is to ensure there are no microscopic cancer cells in the draining lymph nodes of the breast.
 It may be combined with reconstruction.

 The main reason people have a mastectomy is because they have breast cancer.
 Others have a mastectomy due to a high risk of breast cancer if they have a strong family history or known gene mutation, this is known as a prophylactic or risk reducing mastectomy.

-If you require a sentinel node biopsy you will have a special tracer injected into the breast the day prior to the operation.
+If you require a sentinel node biopsy you will have a special tracer injected into the breast immediately prior to the operation.
 The tracer travels to the draining lymph nodes of the breast and allows your surgeon to localise them in theatre.
 Some people also require an injection of blue dye into the breast to localise the lymph nodes.
 If blue dye is required it is done once you are asleep.
 You will have a general anaesthetic.
 The incision will depend on the type of mastectomy you are having – this will be discussed with you before the operation.
 During the operation the majority of your breast tissue is removed.
 If you require a sentinel node biopsy, this is done through the same incision.
 If you are having immediate reconstruction this will be done at the same time using the same incision on the breast.
 A plastic surgeon may be involved depending on the type of reconstruction.
 A drain will be placed.
 Your incision will be closed with dissolving sutures.
 A waterproof dressing will be placed.

 Bleeding.
 Infection.
 Pain.
 For those also having a sentinel node biopsy there are additional risks of lymphoedema 3 – 6%.
 Injury to the thoracodorsal nerve resulting in numbness/tingling involving the inner arm.
 Injury to the long thoracic or thoracodorsal nerve.
 Allergy to blue dye 1/600.